 Fit To Size

 Having a club that is fit to your size, makes for better overall gaming experience and is definitely something that you should consider when you come to purchase.
 Although, having your clubs fit size is usually more expensive and only suits to Professionals Golfers with advanced Competitive Level.
 Amateurs Golfers, as well as mid-handicappers, can do well with any of the products reviewed above.

 This is usually down to experience and personal preference, beginners, and mid-handicap players may want to go for bigger head size, this will give more forgiveness and allow for off-center shops to have more distance and a straighter flight.
 More experienced players will usually go for smaller head size with a “sweet spot” in the center of the face.

 Knowing the level of your game is extremely important when it comes to selecting your iron set, as this will greatly decide which irons you choose to have in your bag.

 Making sure that you know exactly what you need before making your purchase is important, as getting irons based on the reviews alone will not be good for your game.
-People have different opinions, levels of game and heights, so making sure you choose those irons which meet your personal needs.
+People have different opinions, levels of game and heights, so make sure you choose those irons which meet your personal needs.

 Again this comes down to personal preference and budget.
-Cast iron clubs are usually used by around 90% of golfers due to them being mass produced and the cheaper option.
+Cast iron clubs are usually used by around 90% of golfers due to them being mass-produced and the cheaper option.
 But, if you have a higher budget then you may want to consider forged iron.

 The evolution of golf equipment technology has affected the irons more than any other club used in the game.
-The arrival of hybrids has been a game changer for most golfers and there is usually a bigger range of clubs in their bag now than there would have been a few years back.
+The arrival of hybrids has been a game-changer for most golfers and there is usually a bigger range of clubs in their bag now than there would have been a few years back.
 Professional still pronominally use muscle back ( blade ) irons but those who have a high handicap use cavity back irons mainly.
-All of the products reviewed above well qualify to be among the best golf irons to chose from.
+All of the products reviewed above well qualify to be among the best golf irons to choose from.